DanielLin97/ACLR4RUMOR-NAACL2022/data/README.md

 Twitter: the well-resourced dataset TWITTER for open domains in English
 Weibo: the target low-resource dataset Weibo-COVID19 for COVID-19 domain in Chinese

+Consecutive columns correspond to the following pieces of information:
+1: root-id -- an unique identifier describing the tree/conversation (id of the root);
+2: index-of-parent-post -- an index number of the parent post for the current post;
+3: index-of-the-current-post -- an index number of the current post;
+4: time-delay -- the time slot between the current post and the root;
+5: text -- the textual content of the current post.

 # Precomputed representations
 Running ACLR requires computed XLM-R representations and graph construction in this folder.
 Warning: these files are quite large.
 You have two options to generate these:
 1. (recommended) download them from: